abao1999/QITE/README.md

-# Quantum Imaginary Time Evolution (QITE) for the Fermi-Hubbard Model
+# Quantum Imaginary Time Evolution (QITE) for the Hubbard Model

 The jupyter notebooks with the most current implementations are in the notebooks directory